mridubhatnagar/blogs-backup/ckyvl7ml31djo66s13kvqeat9.md

 I came upon a Lighthouse by Shantanu Naidu.
 Is a short memoir of his life with Mr. Ratan N TATA.

 How did they meet for the first time?
 How with time friendship, mentorship between the two of them evolved?
+Professional relationship between the two?
+What work Shantanu gets to do from the Founder's office?
+His travel experiences with the man himself?

 ![WhatsApp Image 2022-01-26 at 1.35.18 PM.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1643190343184/Vnh59MPtr.jpeg)